smart-contracts-org/wallet-refapp/README.md

 If it doesn't, you can manually point your browser to http://localhost:3000.

 # Configuring Triggers for Local Development
 There are 4 triggers we need to start.
 The purpose of the trigger is to automate ledger actions that otherwise would require human interaction.
-This is so that each user can have a central bot to swap / send asset with, and users can receive a starting Example Token automatically.
+This is so that each user can have a bot to swap / send asset with, and users can receive a starting Example Token automatically.
 Read more about triggers [here](https://docs.daml.com/triggers/index.html).

 In the above steps, we created a `triggers.dar` file which includes all triggers, however we still need to explicitly run each of them.
 All triggers will be run by `userAdmin` in Daml hub, but locally, we will just use a string `a` for simplicity sake.